Controllable 3D Face Synthesis with Conditional Generative Occupancy Fields: Acknowledgements

 \section{Acknowledgements}

+This work is supported in part by Centre for Perceptual and Interactive Intelligence Limited, in part by the General Research Fund through the Research Grants Council of Hong Kong under Grants (Nos.
+14204021, 14207319).

-We would like to thank Yu Deng for providing the evaluation code of Disentanglement Score, and Jianzhu Guo for providing the pretrained face reconstruction model.
-We are also indebted to thank Xingang Pan, Han Zhou, KwanYee Lin, Jingtan Piao and Hang Zhou for insightful discussions.
+We would like to thank Yu Deng for providing the evaluation code of the Disentanglement Score, and Jianzhu Guo for providing the pre-trained face reconstruction model.
+We are also indebted to thank Xingang Pan, Han Zhou, KwanYee Lin, Jingtan Piao, and Hang Zhou for their insightful discussions.

 { }